GoogleCloudPlatform/cos-customizer/README.md

 `-labels`: Key-value pairs to apply to the output image as image labels.
 Example: `-labels=cos_image=true,milestone=65`

 `-licenses`: A list of licenses to apply to the output image.
+License names must be formatted as `projects/{project}/global/licenses/{license}`.
 Example:
-`-licenses=license1,license2`
+`-licenses=projects/cos-cloud/global/licenses/cos`

 `-inherit-labels`: If present, the output image will be assigned the exact same image labels present on the source image.
 The labels specified by the `-labels`